rhjensen79/vmug_level_up/README.md

-# vmug_level_up
+# How to level up as a vSphere admin

-Level Up Presentation repo, for June 2 2021 meeting
+Presentation repo, for June 2 2021 meeting.